sensible-hq/sensible-docs/readme-sync/v0/welcome/100 - quickstart.md

 We'll save these and other techniques for a later tutorial!
 To check out other methods, see [Methods](doc:methods).

-Sanity test the config
+Test the config
 ====

-Before integrating the config with an application and writing tests against it, let's sanity test the config by uploading another quote.
+Before integrating the config with an application and writing [validation tests](doc:validate-extractions) against it, let's double check the config by uploading another quote.

 1. Repeat the steps in the previous section to upload a second generic car insurance quote: